 - Seat dimensions: 62"W x 22"D x 21.5"H

-- Upholstery: polyester upholstery with a microfiber-like feel
+- Upholstery: soft polyester upholstery

 - Frame: corner-blocked frame

-- Warranty: 1-year limited manufacturer’s warranty
+- Warranty: Ashley limited warranty with component-based coverage

 - Assembly: partial assembly required